Yuzupov/iv1201-aodaga-backend/README.md

 the project repo for architecture and design of global applications

 # First Section: Installing
-Make a directory and clone this repository to get access to the source code.
-Navigate to the front-end directory and do the following:
-All the dependencies for the front-end part should be installed with 'npm install' and then run it with 'npm run dev'.
-The code is currently displayed on 'http://localhost:5173/'
+## Back-end Server

-For the back-end it is required to have Java 17 for development and PostgreSQL locally to emulate the DB.
-The migration script is in the root of the project.
-Run the SQL script and then run the main method in the back-end and it should work in conjunction with the front-end on localhost.
+For the back-end it is required to have Java 17 for development.
+The back-end uses Maven to build and it is therefore required to have Maven installed.
+Navigate to the root directory of the back-end and run the Maven build command: mvn package.
+Finally run the main() method in the API class to start it.

+## Database
+This application uses PostgreSQL to store data.
+To initialize the database run the following script: psql -U postgres -d aodaga -f existing-database.sql

+This assumes you have the sql file available on Canvas.

 # Architectural Decisions
 ## Application